What is arthritis in horses?

 - The surfaces of the joints can also change their alignment, creating unevenness and pressure points.
 For some horses, arthritis can be brought on or exacerbated by previous accidents that affect that joint or the surrounding areas.

-- There is no cure for arthritis, but there are lots of things you can do.
+- There is no cure for arthritis, but you can do many things.
 The primary objective is to reduce the inflammation in your horse’s joints, so that you can help him be comfortable and healthy.
 The earlier you can find arthritis, the better.

 Signs of arthritis in horses